-The iGPSPORT iGS800 is a feature-rich cycling computer with excellent battery life and comprehensive training analysis, though it has some navigation limitations and screen visibility issues in bright light.
+The iGPSPORT iGS800 offers premium features like a large touchscreen, physical buttons, excellent battery life, and comprehensive training metrics at a mid-range price, though it has some navigation limitations and touchscreen responsiveness issues.

 Pros

-- Large touchscreen display with physical buttons for use with gloves
+- Six physical buttons for use with gloves or in rain

 Cons

-- Climb detection only works with pre-loaded routes (not in free ride)
+- Climb detection only works with pre-loaded routes (not on-the-fly)

 Key Facts